Blue Bombers Forum

 Good job, Stewy, you have earned your salary and the trust the league put in you in spades.

-Quote from: peg_city on Today at 03:34:57 PMI tried to ballpark the math and it will equal about another million to the salary cap.
+Quote from: peg_city on May 28, 2026, 03:34:57 PMI tried to ballpark the math and it will equal about another million to the salary cap.
 If my Manitoba math is correct, average league salary will be close to 100K USD, if all teams spend to the cap.

 When has paying players more meant a more viable league?
 We are still never going to have NFL level salaries.
 What does that make the paying customer?
 His cash goes to American players and a British streaming service.